BioforestChain/developer.bfmeta.com/en/API_Reference/PC_full_node/Interface_list/transaction.md

 interface TrToExchangeAsset extends TransactionCommonParams{
     /**Encryption key group, if the key is filled in, the event that accepts the exchange of rights and interests must carry a signature pair generated by a certain key */ ciphertexts?: string[];
+    interface TrToExchangeAsset extends TransactionCommonParams{
+     /**The public key array generated by the encryption key */
+    cipherPublicKeys: string[];
+    /**The source chain network identifier of the equity used for exchange, consisting of uppercase letters or digits, 5 characters, the last digit is the check digit */
+    toExchangeSource: string;
+    /**The source chain network identifier of the equity being exchanged, consisting of uppercase letter or number, 5 characters, the last digit is check the digit */
+    beExchangeSource: string;
+    /**The source name of the equity used for exchange, consisting of lowercase letters, 3-8 digits */
+    toExchangeChainName: string;
+    /**The source chain name of the equity being exchanged, consisting of lowercase letters, 3-8 digits */
+    beExchangeChainName: string;
+    /**The name of the equity used for exchange, consisting of uppercase letter, 3-5 digits */
+    toExchangeAsset: string;
+    /**The name of the equity being exchanged，consisting of uppercase letter, 3-5 digits */
+    beExchangeAsset: string;
+    /**The number of equity used for exchange, consisting of 0-9 and excluding the decimal point, must be greater than 0 */
+    toExchangeNumber: string;
+    /**The exchange ratio of equity */
+    exchangeRate: BFMeta.RateJSON<string>;
 }